Philly police head decries tear gas usage against protesters

 Outlaw issued an immediate moratorium on the use of tear gas in most situations including to disperse crowds of non-violent people.

 Videos of Philadelphia police firing tear gas at dozens of protesters trapped on 676 by SWAT team officers on both sides, many unable to retreat to an on-ramp, clambering to get up a steep embankment then over a concrete wall and fence, were spread on social media across the country.
-Officers continued to fire bean bags, smoke canisters, and tear gas projectiles even as the protesters retreated.

-Videos of the confrontation have been held up by advocates of police reform as examples of what they say has been a militarized police response to protests across the country.
-It was one of many videos of tear gas being used to disperse demonstrators protesting police brutality in the days and weeks after George Floyd died after a Minneapolis police officer put his knee on Floyd’s neck for several minutes to pin him to the ground.
+The footage has been held up by advocates of police reform as examples of what they say has been a militarized police response to protests against police brutality after George Floyd died after a Minneapolis police officer put his knee on Floyd’s neck for several minutes to pin him to the ground.

-During the news conference Thursday, Deputy Commissioner of Special Operations Dennis Wilson said he had not notified or sought approval from Outlaw to deploy tear gas or other “less than lethal” munitions during the interaction with protesters on the interstate.
+During the news conference Thursday, Deputy Commissioner of Special Operations Dennis Wilson said he had not notified or sought approval from Outlaw to deploy tear gas or other “less than lethal” weapons during the interaction with protesters on the interstate.
 He said he was voluntarily taking a demotion effective immediately in response.

-Mayor Jim Kenney said he regretted giving the okay the day before the highway incident to use tear gas to disperse people in a much more violent protest in West Philadelphia, where stores had been broken into and a line of police cars had been burned, broken into and vandalized.
-He said that situation was very different from the the peaceful protesters who had gained access to the highway.
+Mayor Jim Kenney said he regretted giving the okay the day before the highway incident to use tear gas to disperse people in a much more violent protest in West Philadelphia, where stores had been broken into and a line of police cars was vandalized.

 “In that moment of decision on Sunday, May 31, I ignored what my instincts told me,” he said, stressing his regret.
 “I have never believed tear gas was an effective tool.
 When I’ve seen other cities use it in protests.
 It always seemed to me to make situations worse.
 And it has.”

-Both Outlaw and Kenney declined to speculate about whether reports given as part of a justification for the use of tear gas on June 1, and June 2, that a state trooper had been trapped in his car as protesters vandalized and rocked it back and forth, and that other protesters were throwing projectiles at officers were true.
+Both Outlaw and Kenney declined to speculate about whether previous reports given as part of a justification for the use of tear gas that a state trooper had been trapped in his car as protesters vandalized and rocked it back and forth, or that protesters were throwing projectiles at officers were true, saying the investigation is ongoing.

-They said there was an ongoing internal and soon an external investigation into the events that led up to the authorization to use tear gas, bean bags and OC pellets — which Outlaw clarified Thursday are plastic pellets containing pepper spray.

 The Times’ video showed dashboard camera footage from the Pennsylvania State Police of an empty vehicle being vandalized.
-A previous statement from a state police spokesman confirmed that a state trooper had been on the highway to respond to the protesters gaining access and that a car was vandalized.
+A previous statement from a state police spokesman confirmed that a state trooper had been on the highway to respond to the protesters and that a car was vandalized.
 A message from The Associated Press asking to clarify whether the trooper had left his car prior to the vandalism was left with state police.

-Outlaw confirmed that she had been given a report that protesters had thrown things at police, but it was not clear if that was before or after the tear gas.

-She said a SWAT officer seen spraying protesters with pepper spray would be notified Friday that he was being suspended for 30 days with the intent to fire him, saying his conduct was a violation of the use of force guidelines.
-Outlaw said she was referring the investigation and findings to the District Attorney’s office to review whether criminal charges were warranted.
+Outlaw said a SWAT officer seen on video pulling down a protester’s mask and spraying them with pepper spray would be notified Friday that he was being suspended for 30 days with the intent to fire him, saying his conduct was a violation of the use of force guidelines.
+Outlaw said she was referring the investigation and findings to the District Attorney’s office to review.

-Outlaw declined to name the officer Thursday, and it was unclear if the officer is the person seen in videos posted to social media, lowering the mask of a protester who is kneeling on the ground to spray them.
-Other personnel actions are likely, she said.

 District Attorney Larry Krasner filed aggravated assault charges earlier this month against officer Joseph Bologna who was filmed beating a protester with a retractable baton.
 The protester needed 10 staples and 10 stitches to close the wound and was arrested for assaulting an officer, though Krasner declined that charge against the protester.